 NEW HAMPSHIRE TREATMENT COURT CONFERENCE

-Join us for two-days of educational sessions that will inspire, provoke, and precipitate discussion about issues facing NH’s treatment courts and the people they serve.
+The event features two-days of educational sessions that inspire, provoke, and precipitate discussion about issues facing NH’s treatment courts and the people they serve.

-The NH Treatment Court Conference brings together treatment court coordinators, probation and parole staff, judges, attorneys, behavioral health providers, social workers, and law enforcement for two-days of education on how to better support persons throughout NH involved with treatment courts.
+The NH Treatment Court Conference brings together treatment court coordinators, case managers, community support organizations, probation and parole, judges, attorneys, behavioral health providers, social workers, and law enforcement for two-days of education on how to better support persons throughout NH involved with treatment courts.

 Please contact [email protected] with all NH Treatment

 JSI, the judges, and the other participants do not endorse any products from exhibitors or sponsors.
 In addition, the views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policy of JSI, the judges, and the other participants; nor does mention of trade names, commercial practices, or organizations imply endorsement by JSI, the judges, and the other participants.

 This project was supported by Grant No. 15PBJA-21-GG-04133-DGCT awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Department of Justice’s Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and the SMART Office.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.